nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Initializes the semaphore in `attendant` so that it can be used for blocking ZCO space requisitions by `ionRequestZcoSpace()`.
+Initializes the semaphore in `attendant` so that it can be used for blocking a pending ZCO space request.
 This is necessary to ensure that the invoking task will not be able to inject data into BP service until SDR space is allocated.

 ---------------